michalp21/michalp21.github.io/_posts/2021-08-01-jekyll-tutorial.md

 To host the site locally, run `bundle exec jekyll serve`.
 If successful, you should be able to go to [](http://localhost:4000/)[http://localhost:4000](http://localhost:4000) in the browser and view the default Jekyll blog.

 When we're ready to deploy, run `bundler exec jekyll build` to generate the site files.
-This is called _building_ the site (wow!) and I will refer to it as such from here on – I will not say building in the colloquial sense of just creating the blog.
+This is called _building_ the site (wow!) and I will refer to it as such from here on – I will not use building to mean the colloquial sense of just creating the blog.

 {% include callout.html content="The following do the same thing: 'bundle' 'bundler' 'bundle install' 'bundle i'." icon="neutral"%}